nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 The updated namespace now has new labels!
 What happened?

-Whenever package is updated during the authoring process, Porch automatically re-renders the package to make sure that all mutators and validators are executed.
+Whenever a package is updated during the authoring process, in case current functions of the pipline were changed or a new function was added to the pipeline list, Porch automatically re-renders the package to make sure that all mutators and validators are executed.
 So when we added the new `set-labels` mutator, as soon as we pushed the updated package contents to Porch, Porch re-rendered the package and the `set-labels` function applied the labels we requested (`color: orange` and